From EMC- and Cronin-effects to signals of quark-gluon plasma

-we find that the resulting (solid curve) in Fig. 12 perfect to fit the data at $1 GeV<k_t<10 GeV$.
+we find that the resulting solid curve plotted in Fig. 11 consists with the experiment data at $1 GeV<k_t<10 GeV$.

-Recently, the nuclear modification factor in central $Pb+Pb$ collisions at $\sqrt{s} = 2.76 TeV$ is published by the ALICE Collaboration at the LHC [2].
-The data indicate that $R_{AA}$ reaches a minimum of about 0.14 at $k_t=6-7GeV$, which is smaller than at RHIC, however, it steeply rises over the asymptotic value of RHIC at larger $k_t$.
-Therefore, it is unclear whether a more denser mater is formed at LHC.
-Obviously, a quantitative determination of the energy loss excluding gluon shadowing and antishadowing effects is necessary.
-For this sake, similar to the above mentioned approach in the RHIC data, we take $a=0$ and $b=0.58$ (Fig. 13b) in Eq.
-(46) and the result is presented the solid curve in Fig. 14.
-The dashed and pointed curves correspond to $\epsilon=0$ and $0.58$, respectively.
-Although the data show that the energy loss $\epsilon$ will decrease with the jet energy $E>>10~GeV$, Eq.
-(46) is a good approximation describing the nuclear suppression factor at $1GeV<k_t<10 GeV$.
-Thus, we find a rapid crossover from week energy loss to strong energy loss at a universal critical energy of gluon jet $E_c\sim 10 GeV$.
-Using same parameters we predict the nuclear suppression factor in central $Pb+Pb$ collisions at $\sqrt{s}=5.5$ and $7.7 TeV$ in Figs. 15 and 16.
+Recently, the nuclear modification factor in central $Pb+Pb$ collisions at $\sqrt{s} = 2.76 TeV$ is published by the ALICE Collaboration at LHC [2].
+The data indicate that $R_{AA}$ reaches a minimum at $k_t=6-7GeV$, which is about 0.14 and smaller than that at RHIC.
+However, it rises steeply the asymptotic value of RHIC at large $k_t$.
+Therefore, it is unclear whether a more dense mater is formed or not at LHC.
+Obviously, it is necessary to determinate quantitatively the energy loss after gluon shadowing and antishadowing effects are excluded.
+For this sake, similar to the above approach, we take $a=0$ and $b=0.58$ (Fig. 12b) in Eq.
+(46) and plot the result with the solid curve in Fig. 13.
+The dashed and pointed curves are plotted respectively when $\epsilon=0$ and $0.58$.
+Equation (46) is a good approximation to describe the nuclear suppression factor at $1GeV<k_t<10 GeV$ although the results show that the energy loss $\epsilon$ decrease with the jet energy $E>>10~GeV$.
+Thus, a rapid crossover from weak energy loss to strong energy loss at a universal critical energy of gluon jet $E_c\sim 10 GeV$ is found.

+Finally, we discuss the contributions of the BFKL-corrections.
+When Eq.
+(29) is neglected, it is found that the BFKL-corrections to the ratios $R_{dA}$ and $R_{AA}$ can be neglected in the present energy scale.

 In summary, the EMC- and Cronin-effects are explained by a unitarized evolution equation, where the shadowing and antishadowing corrections are dynamically produced by gluon fusions.
-For this sake, an alternative form of the GLR-MQ-ZRS equation is derived.
+An alternative form of the GLR-MQ-ZRS equation is derived.
 The resulting integrated and unintegrated gluon distributions in proton and nuclei are used to analyze the contributions of the initial parton distributions to the nuclear suppression factor in heavy ion collisions.
-A simulation of the fractional energy loss is extracted from the RHIC and LHC data, where the contributions of the nuclear shadowing and antishadowing effects are considered.
-We find a rapid crossover from week energy loss to strong energy loss at a universal critical energy of gluon jet $E_c\sim 10 GeV$.
+A simulation of the fractional energy loss is extracted from the data at RHIC and LHC, where the contributions of the nuclear shadowing and antishadowing effects are considered.
+A rapid crossover from weak energy loss to strong energy loss is found at a universal critical energy of gluon jet $E_c\sim 10 GeV$.